ibm-cloud-docs/containers/cs_uc_retail.md

 * Debugging the co-developed APIs becomes simpler when they add on IBM Cloud Logging and Monitoring tools, cloud-based ones that are accessible to the various Developers.
 * {{site.data.keyword.contdelivery_full}} helps Developers to quickly provision an integrated toolchain by using customizable, shareable templates with tools from IBM, third parties, and open source.
 Automate builds and tests, controlling quality with analytics.
 * After Developers build and test the apps in their Development and Test clusters, they use the IBM continuous integration and delivery (CI and CD) toolchains to deploy apps into clusters across the globe.
-* {[product_name_notm}} provides easy roll-out and roll-back of apps; tailored apps are deployed to test campaigns through the intelligent routing and load balancing of Istio.
+* {{site.data.keyword.containerlong_notm}} provides easy roll-out and roll-back of apps; tailored apps are deployed to test campaigns through the intelligent routing and load balancing of Istio.

 **Results**
 * Microservices greatly reduce time to delivery for patches, bug fixes, and new features.
 Initial worldwide development is fast, and updates are as frequent as 40 times a week.
 * The retailer and its business partners have immediate access to inventory availability and delivery schedules, by using the APIs.
-* With {[product_name_notm}} and IBM CI and CD tools, A-B versions of apps are ready to test campaigns.
+* With {{site.data.keyword.containerlong_notm}} and IBM CI and CD tools, A-B versions of apps are ready to test campaigns.
-* {[product_name_notm}} provides scalable compute, so that the inventory and cross-sales API workloads can grow during high-volume periods of the year, such as the fall holidays.
+* {{site.data.keyword.containerlong_notm}} provides scalable compute, so that the inventory and cross-sales API workloads can grow during high-volume periods of the year, such as the fall holidays.

 ## Traditional grocer increases customer traffic and sales with digital insights
 {: #uc_grocer}